Assessment at The Wren School

 Attainment at KS3 is based upon bands.
 Students are placed into bands in relation to their Key Stage 2 data (scale scores), and where appropriate, CATs data.
 The bands are:

 There will be a combination of Assessment for Learning tasks (AFL) and Summative Assessment (Tests).

 Summative Assessments take place at the end of a unit of work to ‘sum up’ what students have learnt through the unit.
-They are usually longer and more substantial assessments and can take place in the classroom or in the exam hall.
-The idea of these is to:
+They are usually longer and more substantial assessments and can take place in the classroom, in the exam hall or in exceptional circumstance at home with online support.

 - Provide a summary of judgement about what has been learned by each student at a specific point in time

 - Show what a student can achieve without support

 Depending on the nature of the subject these will take a variety of forms.